 When we acquired two Maine Coon cats in 2005, in the back of our minds, we wondered what the Maine Coon life expectancy was but didn’t really talk about it.
 We didn’t want to think about losing them.

-The average lifespan of a Maine Coon cat is 10 to 17 years with the average age reached being 14 years.
-That said, more and more Maine Coons seem to be exceeding this life expectancy with a few surviving for 20 years plus.
+The life expectancy of a Maine Coon cat is generally 10 to 16 years.
+Statistics show the average Maine Coon cat lives for 12 years.
+That said, more and more Maine Coons are exceeding the average lifespan with some even reaching 20 years plus.

 A lot depends upon genetics but owners can do many things to help keep their Maine Coons fit and healthy so they have a chance of living well into their senior years.

-We outline 21 things you can do that, in our experience, really help.
+We outline 21 things you can do that, in our experience have really helped.
+Our last two Maine Coons reached 15 years.

 Many factors can affect the Maine Coon lifespan including genetically transmitted diseases, cancer, diabetes, rabies, poor nutrition, a lack of exercise, incomplete vaccinations, poor care, accidents, and a lack of stimulation.